robertsvensson/artiste/README.md

 # artiste
-A small demo of the Contentful image API
+A not yet functional small demo of the Contentful image API